 Adding an Interest Only Period to an Amortizing Loan

 PrecisionLender allows you to price loans with an initial interest only period, during which the borrower makes no repayment of principal, followed by amortizing payment for the remainder of the term.
 Compared to a fully amortized loan, this results in smaller monthly payments during the interest only period and higher monthly payments afterword.
+Another way to think about an interest only period is that it's equivalent to adding a remaining balance of 100% for the duration of the interest only period.

 Adding the interest only period to a loan within PrecisionLender is easy.